videetnimsarkar21/TextRank_Prod/README.md

                                      for i in range(____):

-you can use different word embedding, do mention the path code.
+you can use different word embedding, do mention the path code. and you need to change the shape according to the embedding size.